montillall/School_District_Analysis/README.md

 # School_District_Analysis

-## Overview of Election Audit
+## Overview of the School Distict Analysis

-The election audit consists of the tabulated results for US congressional present in Colorado.
-Three primary methods are taken into account to cast votes: main-In ballots, punch cards and direct recording.
-All three methods are collected in the central office and compiled in a .csv file which is used as the source of the data set for the audit.

-The objective of the audit is as follows:
-* Count the total number of votes cast
-* Number of votes for each candidate
-* Percentage of votes for each candidate
-* Winner of the election based on the popular vote

-In order to complete the task, the manager has asked if there is a way to automate the process using python so it can be used to audit not only other congressional districts but also senatorial districts and local elections.
-Once the votes are counted, a vote count report is expected to be generated to certify the US congressional race.

-In addition to the previous task, the election commission has requested additional data to complete the audit.
-These include the following:
-* The voter turnout for each county
-* The percentage of votes from each county out of the total count
-* The county with the highest turnout

-The additional task is also expected to be added to the vote count report.
+The school district analysis consists of preparing standardized test data from a variety of sources and formats for analysis, reporting and presentation to provide insights about performance trends and patterns.
+The insights are used to inform discussions at the school and district level and assist the school board reagarding school budget and priority.

+The objectives of the analysis is to analyze data on student funding and students standardized test scores, aggregate the data and showcase trends and school performance.

+In addition to the initial task, the school board has notified the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards.

+Based on this, the objective os to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
+Once the math and reading scores have been replaced.
+I is expected to repeat the school district analysis that has been initially done and describe how these changes affected the overall analysis.

 ---
-## Election-Audit Results
+## School District Analysis Results

 In order to complete the objectives of the election audit, the following script was built: